tphartke/Ultimate-Tic-Tac-Toe/README.md

 # final-proj_Tim_Ashley_Mike
-Ultimate Tic-Tac-Toe game v.
-0.0.2
+Ultimate Tic-Tac-Toe game v0.2.0

 Authors:
-Timmy Hartke
+Timmy Hartke,
-Ashley Douglas
+Ashley Douglas,
 Mike Sims

 We are creating this project for our CS222 class.
 This is the second iteration of the project.
 Some new features of this iteration include: